RTEMS/rtems-docs/user/start/app.rst

 You tested a BSP in the previous section.
 We built the ``erc32`` BSP and it is installed under :file:`$HOME/quick-start/rtems/5`.

-We will now create a simple hello world application with a Git repository and using the `Waf <https://waf.io>`_ build system.
+We will now create a simple Hello World application with a Git repository and using the `Waf <https://waf.io>`_ build system.

 The application is be created in :file:`$HOME/quick-start/app/hello`.